spcourse/sp1/python/en/loops/index.md

     x = 6,  y = 2
     x = 6,  y = 3

-**Exercise 6:** Adapt the program in such a way that the print-statement is only done if the sum of x and y is more than 6.
+**Exercise 6:** Adapt the program in such a way that the print-statement is only executed *if* the sum of `x` and `y` is more than 6.

-**Exercise 7:** Adapt the program in such a way dat the program, at the moment just before a new value is assigned to `x` (i.e. just after the loop over y is finished) the program prints: `the value of x is now ... and we have just finished the loop over y`.
+**Exercise 7:** Adapt the program in such a way that the program, at the moment just before a new value is assigned to `x` (i.e. just after the loop over y is finished) the program prints: `The value of x is now ... and we have just finished the loop over y`.

+The output should look as follows:

+	x =  1,  y =  1
+	x =  1,  y =  2
+	x =  1,  y =  3
+	The value of x is now 1, we have just finished the loop over y. x =  2,  y =  1
+	x =  2,  y =  2
+	x =  2,  y =  3
+	The value of x is now 2, we have just finished the loop over y.
+	...
+	The value of x is now 5, we have just finished the loop over y.

-**Exercise 8:** Adapt the program in such a way that y does not run from 1 to 4, nut from 1 to the value of x.
+**Exercise 8:** Adapt the program in such a way that `y` does not run from 1 to 4, but from 1 to the value of `x`.

-**Exercise 9:** Adapt the program in such a way that y does not run from 1 to 4, nut from 1 to the value of x.
-Use the while-construction for the values of y.
+**Exercise 9:** Adapt the program of exercise 8 to use a while-construction for the value of `y`.
+The for-loop for `x` stays the same.

-**Exercise 10:** Adapt the program in such a way that loop over y is only done if x is larger than 3.
-Keep the statement range(1,6) in teh for-loop of x, but use another solution using a conditional, an if-statement.
+**Exercise 10:** Adapt the original program in such a way that the loop over `y` is only executed *if* `x` is larger than 3. *Keep* the range(1,6) in the for-loop of `x` the same, using a conditional (an if-statement) as a solution.

+Here's an example of what the output should be:

+	x = 4, y = 1
+	x = 4, y = 2
+	x = 4, y = 3
+	x = 5, y = 1
+	x = 5, y = 2
+	x = 5, y = 3

+Could you get the same result by changing the range in the for-loop of `x`?

 ## Practice and  debugging

-If you meet a for-loop somehwere in this course that you don;t understand very well, eithe rin the examples we give or in your own code, please come back to this page and read it again.
+If you meet a for-loop somehwere in this course that you don't understand very well, either in the examples we give or in your own code, please come back to this page and read it again.
 Last tip: you can always use print-statements to verify if the loops are really doing what you think you have told them to do.